AhmadZuhdi/velolink-client-cli/README.md

 # Production mode
 npm start
 ```

+Then follow the interactive menu to:
+1. Connect to your HC-05 device
+2. Configure your preferred game mode
+3. Enable data processing
+4. Start controlling!

 ### Arduino Setup
 Your Arduino should send string commands via HC-05.
 Example Arduino code: